-The free version of GoodBudget gives you twenty envelopes and allows you to download transactions from one bank account.
+The free version of GoodBudget gives you twenty envelopes and allows you to manually add transactions from your bank or import them through bank activity files.
 You can also sync across two devices – which is great for using it on desktop and mobile.
 You can also use one sync to share a budget with your partner.

-GoodBudget Plus costs $6 a month or $50 a year.
-This gives you access to unlimited envelopes and bank account syncing.
+GoodBudget Plus costs $7 a month or $60 a year.
+This gives you access to unlimited envelopes and accounts.
 You can also use the app on five different devices.

 Since you’re likely to have more than one account and may both want access on multiple devices, GoodBudget Plus is probably more practical for a couple who shares a budget.
 That being said, it’s great that this software also has a free option.